natcap/invest.users-guide/source/en/wind_energy.rst

   - :investspec:`wind_energy wind_data_path.columns.k`
   - :investspec:`wind_energy wind_data_path.columns.ref`

-- :investspec:`wind_energy aoi_vector_path` If the AOI is provided it will clip and project the outputs to that of the AOI.
-The distance outputs are dependent on the AOI and will only be calculated if the AOI is provided.
-If the AOI is provided and the distance parameters are selected, then the AOI should also cover a portion of the land polygon to calculate distances correctly.
+- :investspec:`wind_energy aoi_vector_path` The model will clip and project the outputs to the AOI.
+The AOI should cover a portion of the land polygon in order to calculate distances correctly.

-- :investspec:`wind_energy bathymetry_path` This should cover at least the entire span of the area of interest and if no AOI is provided then the default global DEM should be used.
+- :investspec:`wind_energy bathymetry_path` This should cover at least the entire span of the area of interest.

-- :investspec:`wind_energy land_polygon_vector_path` For this input to be selectable, the AOI must be selected.
-The AOI should also cover a portion of this land polygon to properly calculate distances.
+- :investspec:`wind_energy land_polygon_vector_path` The AOI should cover a portion of this land polygon to properly calculate distances.
 This coastal polygon, and the area covered by the AOI, form the basis for distance calculations for wind farm electrical transmission.

 - :investspec:`wind_energy global_wind_parameters_path` The default values provided in the sample data are reviewed in the **The Model** section of this guide.
 We recommend careful consideration before changing these values. **Note:** The default monetary values for these parameters (see Table 3) are specified in U.S. dollars.
 If you are using a different currency for the other valuation parameters to this model (Cost of the Foundation Type etc), you must also modify the Global Wind Energy Parameters using an appropriate conversion rate.